Shipping, Delivery and On Farm Pickup

 If I order late on Saturday or early Sunday will I have to wait a week to get my order?

-Yes.
+It depends.
 Our cut-off time for local delivery on Sunday is midnight Saturday night.
 Any orders placed after that time will be delivered the following Sunday.
 Or you could come out to the farm and pick up your order during our regular open hours.
+If you are having your order shipped we mail all orders on Monday and Tuesday.

 Where does your meat come from?